-The "Arkansas Red Flag Law" establishes a legal framework for issuing Extreme Risk Protection Orders (ERPOs) to temporarily restrict firearm access for individuals considered a risk of imminent personal injury to themselves or others.
-Certified law enforcement officers can file sworn affidavits to a judge, asserting probable cause for such risks, which initiates an independent investigation.
-If warranted, an ERPO is issued, leading to the seizure of firearms from the individual.
-The law also includes procedures for hearings to determine the return or retention of firearms, emphasizing due process and allowing individuals to contest restrictions.
+The "Arkansas Red Flag Law" establishes a legal framework for issuing Extreme Risk Protection Orders (ERPOs) to temporarily restrict firearm access for individuals identified as posing an imminent risk of harm to themselves or others.
+Certified law enforcement officers can file sworn affidavits to a judge, asserting probable cause for such risks, which initiates an independent investigation leading to the issuance of an ERPO and a warrant for firearm seizure.
+The law also details the procedures for hearings to determine the return or retention of firearms, aiming to balance public safety with the due process rights of affected individuals.

 Statutes affected: